mia-platform/cdn-publish/README.md

-# mystery box
+# CDN publish

-_Mystery Box_ is a Node.js bin CLI to manage files on Mia's instance of the [bunny.net](https://bunny.net) global CDN storage service.
+_CDN publish_ is a Node.js bin CLI to manage files on Mia's instance of the [bunny.net](https://bunny.net) global CDN storage service.

 An instance of a bunny CDN provides a [file storage API](https://docs.bunny.net/reference/storage-api)